DinmaOtutu/app-planner/README.md

-# app-planner
+# indecision-app
-Helps you plan your day, more like your todo list
+Helps you decide amongs your daily todo list which to start with when you cannot decide.